 E. Other natural or manmade factors affecting its continued existence.
-Invasive annual weeds, including cheatgrass (Bromus tectorum) and tansy mustard (Descurainia pinnata) are present with very low cover in several occurrences (Reynolds 2001, Table 1), but are not considered to be a direct competitive threat to Eriogonum diatomaceum, presumably because the specialized habitat is not conducive to their spread.
-They may, however, pose an indirect threat, by contributing to the flammability of the surrounding vegetation and increasing the likelihood and frequency of fires and the need for fire suppression (Reynolds 2001, p.
+Invasive annual weeds, including cheatgrass (Bromus tectorum) and tansy mustard (Descurainia pinnata) are present with very low cover in several occurrences (Reynolds 2001, Table 1, Appendix 1, p.
+1), but are not considered to be a direct competitive threat to Eriogonum diatomaceum, presumably because the specialized habitat is not conducive to their spread.
+They may, however, pose an indirect threat by contributing to the flammability of the surrounding vegetation and increasing the likelihood and frequency of fires and the need for fire suppression (Reynolds 2001, p.
 12).
-Moreover, these observations were made in 1998 and 1999, years of low precipitation and dry conditions; 2005 and 2006 were wetter, but we have no information on the abundance of weeds during these years.
-Therefore, we are unable to assess the significance that weeds poses to the species or its habitat.
+Moreover, these observations were made in 1998 and 1999, years of low precipitation and dry conditions.
+Precipitation was greater and conditions were wetter in 2005 and 2006.
+The BLM (2006, p.
+11) indicated that no noxious weeds were present in any of their monitoring plots and cheatgrass was a very small component of the habitat.
+At this time, we do not believe that invasive weeds comprise a significant threat to the species or its habitat.